kai-luni/cgm-ml/src/common/depthmap_toolkit/README.md

 * The convertor uses `camera_calibration.txt` file which is the calibration from Lenovo Phab 2 Pro.
 Converting could be done by following command:

-`python convertpcd2depth.py pcd_dir`
+`python convertpcd2depth.py pcd_dir calibration_file`

 * The `pcd_dir` folder could contain more PCD files.
 * The output will be stored in folder output.
+* `calibration_file` is the txt file with calibration for the device

 ### Converting depthmaps into PCD data

 * The convertor accepts only the data captured by cgm-scanner.
 The data could be captured by any ARCore device supporting ToF sensor.
 Converting could be done by following command:

-`python convertdepth2pcd.py depthmap_dir`
+`python convertdepth2pcd.py depthmap_dir calibration_file`

-* The `depthmap_dir` folder has to contain camera_calibration.txt file and subfolder depth containing one or more depthmap files.
+* The `depthmap_dir` folder has to contain subfolder depth containing one or more depthmap files.
 * The output will be stored in folder export.
+* `calibration_file` is the txt file with calibration for the device

 ### Visualisation of depthmaps

 * The tool accepts only the data captured by cgm-scanner.
 The data could be captured by any ARCore/AREngine device supporting ToF sensor.
 Tool could be opened by following command:

-`python toolkit.py depthmap_dir`
+`python toolkit.py depthmap_dir calibration_file `

-* The `depthmap_dir` folder has to contain camera_calibration.txt file and subfolder depth containing one or more depthmap files.
+* The `depthmap_dir` folder has to contain subfolder depth containing one or more depthmap files.
 * By arrows "<<" and ">>" you can switch to next or previous depthmap in the folder
 * Export OBJ will export the data as a pointcloud into OBJ file in export folder, this data will be reoriented using depthmap pose (if available)
 * Export PCDwill export the data as a pointcloud into PCD file in export folder
-* Convert all PCDs button has the same functionality as convertdepth2pcd
+* `calibration_file` is the txt file with calibration for the device

 ### Visualisation types